 The writer’s path and running a writing business

-It is very clear from this section that becoming a successful is typically a long journey.
+It is very clear from this section that becoming a successful writer is typically a long journey.
 That is if you become successful at all.
 It is definitely not for the fainthearted.
 You have to be persistent.

 Although she did say that it is sometimes possible to become a formulaic writer fairly quickly and earn a living.
 Apparently, there are publishing houses out there that will give you a tick box script to follow.